jsanahuja/jquery.instagramFeed/README.md

 ## Instagram CORS issue is fixed with the last commit.

-The way we do this is using the [https://cors-anywhere.herokuapp.com/](live demo) of [https://github.com/Rob--W/cors-anywhere](this project)
+The way we do this is using the [live demo](https://cors-anywhere.herokuapp.com/) of [this project](https://github.com/Rob--W/cors-anywhere)